 With the increasing digital-savvy customers and businesses across the world.
 There’s a need for the chatbot to drive customer communication, enhance customer loyalty, and improve business growth.
 Also, chatbots automate and reduce the number of tickets/conversations received on the customer support helpdesk and the workload on humans.

-How to make a chatbot?
+- How to make a Multilingual Chatbots

 Kompose is a GUI bot builder based on natural language conversations for Human-Computer interaction.
 You don’t need any coding skills to master Kompose.
 It has a simple, intuitive, and easy-to-use interface.